TheUbuntuGuy/ram-compilesession/README.md

 Open the ram-compilesession file and at the top are 7 parameters that can be changed.
 They are all explained in the file.
 Be sure to set these before running anything!

+Be sure to make it executable by running:

+    # chmod +x ram-compilesession

 ### Notes

 This is definitely not as polished as I would like it to be.
 More work needs to be done, and more features need to be added.
 These will come with time.